United Civic Party: Structure

-UCP has an organisation for women and a youth organisation in its structure.
+UCP has a women's organisation and a youth organisation.

-In 1995-2000, the youth organisation of the UCP was "Civil Forum", which left UCP during parliamentary elections of 2000, when the UCP boycotted it against the wishes of Civil Forum.
+In 1995–2000, the youth organisation of the UCP was "Civil Forum", which left UCP during parliamentary elections of 2000, when the UCP boycotted it against the wishes of Civil Forum.
 Uładzimier Navasiad, chairman of Civil Forum, ran and won a seat in Parliament.

 In 2000, the youth organisation was "UCP Youth", created to replace Civil Forum, but was rather an artificial structure in the party.

 From later that year until 2009, YCSU Young Democrats was officially a youth wing of UCP, but in February 2009 at the congress of YCSU Young Democrats, a decision to stop cooperating with the party was taken.
 Some members did not support the decision to restrain cooperation with United Civic Party and left, staying as UCP Youth.